wasmCloud/examples/petclinic/README.md

 $ ./run.sh wipe
 ```

-Once it is running, you should be able to access the api on `localhost:8080`
+Once it is running, you should be able to access the PetClinic application on `localhost:8080`